 Appendix 7-1 General Requirements

-In reviewing any subdivision for approval, the Board shall consider the following general requirements.
+In reviewing applications for the any subdivision for approval of land, the Board shall consider the following general requirements.
 In all instances the burden of proof shall be upon the person proposing the subdivision.

 Appendix 7-5 Street Standards